-- 1. Select the publication on the Directories Tree, - 2.
+- 1. On the elements list select a publication which content is to be deleted, - 2.
 From the popup menu select Delete content... option. - 3.
 Enter the reason for removal.
 Attention!
 The reason is required in order to delete publication's content because it is usefull when informing readers that the publication was removed.